godaddy/gasket-blog/_posts/2020-12-10-api-preset.md

 ### Route Documentation

-Navigate to `index.js` file and past the following above the `/orders` route definition:
+Navigate to the `index.js` file and paste the following above the `/orders` route definition:

 {% prism javascript %}
 /**